Last updated: May. 3, 2023

 How to apply tax deductions versus tax credits

-Tax deductions or tax “write-offs” are allowable business expenses that reduce your taxable income whereas a tax credit will directly reduce the amount of tax you must pay to the Canada Revenue Agency (CRA).
+Tax deductions or tax “write-offs” are allowable business expenses that reduce your taxable income, while a tax credit will directly reduce the amount of tax you must pay to the Canada Revenue Agency (CRA).

 Small business tax deductions (or “write-offs”) include business expenses such as rent, office supplies, advertising, and promotion.
 The total impact of the deduction on your taxable income depends on your variable tax rate – this means it will always be calculated as a percentage.
 You are also required to claim tax deductions in the same tax year the expense was incurred.